 In addition to my academic research, I also have an interest in education and science policy and pedagogic research.
 I spent 3 months with the Royal Society of Biology in the Education Policy team working on education curriculum strategy, science timetabling and education development.
 I have also undertaken invigilator and ambassadorial duties for the School of Life Sciences for many years and am involved in undergraduate skills teaching and learning as a senior graduate teaching assistant and joint module convenor for Science 101.

-Associate Member of the Royal Society of Biology (AMRSB)
+Member of the Royal Society of Biology (MRSB)

 Member of the Biological Education Research Group (BERG)